 In the wild, green-wing macaws live in flocks of six to eight birds; they are very social.
 Green-wing macaws are highly responsive to training and must be given adequate attention and bonding time due to their social natures.
 A bored macaw is a destructive macaw.

-A large macaw such as a green-wing needs a roomy cage—2 1/2 feet by 3 feet at a minimum.
-The green-wing is a somewhat quieter bird than some of the other large macaws, but this is a relative term; it is still a loud species and it may be best to keep your pet in a room where the disturbance to neighbors will be minimal.
+A large macaw like a green-wing needs a roomy cage: 2 1/2 feet by 3 feet at a minimum.
+The green-wing is a somewhat quieter bird than some of the other large macaws, but it is still a loud species.

 Mount a sturdy perch in the cage, and be prepared to replace it occasionally as it gets damaged.
-Food, water, and treat dishes are best mounted above the perch on the side of the cage.
+Food, water, and treat dishes should be mounted above the perch on the side of the cage.
 Branches within the enclosure will offer the bird climbing exercise.
 Provide a variety of toys for chewing and playing.
 A playpen structure at the top of the cage is a good idea.

 The green-wing macaw will also do well if kept in an outdoor aviary during warm weather.
 It can also adapt well to an entire room dedicated as an indoor "bird room."